math-comp/math-comp/INSTALL.md

 ## Compilation and installation in a dedicated OPAM root

-If you want to install the library in a sedicated environment (lets name it `MC`) which will remain independed from your current OPAM setup you can:
+If you want to install the library in a dedicated environment (let's name it `MC`) which will remain independent from your current OPAM setup you can run the following commands:
 ```
 opam init --root=$PWD/MC
 eval `opam config env --root=$PWD/MC`
 ```
-After that the instructions above apply.
+After that the installations instructions above apply.

+Coq and the library are installed in the `$PWD/MC` directory (called an OPAM root).
+To discard the OPAM root, simply delete the directory.

 ## Compilation and installation with make